darkharasho/TopStatsAIO/README.md

 3. Run `python main.py` (thin entry script that imports the package)
    - or run `python -m topstats.app`

-### Experimental WinUI frontend
+### WinUI frontend
-An early WinUI 3 prototype with Mica effects is available for Windows 11 users.
+TopStatsAIO uses a WinUI 3 interface with Mica effects and targets Windows 11.
-It requires the [`win32more`](https://github.com/ynkdir/py-win32more) package and will automatically launch when running `python main.py` on Windows.
-If the WinUI dependencies are missing, the application falls back to the existing Tkinter interface.
+It requires the [`win32more`](https://github.com/ynkdir/py-win32more) package and launches automatically when running `python main.py`.

 ## Recognition
 Thank you to the GW2 Analytics communinty and Drevarr specifically for helping create this.
 Shout out to my PAN friends for the excitement and eagerness to help test.
 Thank you Aza for inspiring me to finally write this UI!
 Huge thanks to Paralda for informing me of the latest and greatest